MoralisWeb3/docs/docs/02-streams-api/aptos/introduction.md

 # Setting up an Aptos Stream

-To set up a stream, you will need to make a `POST` request to the `/streams/aptos` endpoint with the following options in the request body:
+To set up a stream, you will need to make a `PUT` request to the `/streams/aptos` endpoint with the following options in the request body:

 `network` (required): An array containing one or more of the following values: `mainnet`, `testnet`, or `devnet`.